mikelane/CS533-Operating-Systems/Assignment_1/README.md

 ### Context Switching

-Context switching refers to the control-flow jump that occurs when one thread gives up the CPU and another thread takes over.
+context switching refers to the control-flow jump that occurs when one thread gives up the CPU and another thread takes over.
 Like a function call, it involves pushing values on the system stack and manipulating CPU registers.
 Unlike a function call, which has explicit entry and exit points, a context switch can happen at any time, without warning.
 If a stack and set of registers represents everything you need to know about a control flow (its context), then the entire context must be saved before switching to another one.

 There is no explicit way to do this at the C language level.
 Therefore, context switching must be directly implemented at the assembly language level.
 The core assembly mechanism we will use to switch between thread stacks is to change the value of the system stack pointer register (`%rsp` on the x86-64 machines we will be using).